capy-pl/black-hat-python/README.md

 # black-hat-python

-A repository to store the example in the book.
+The project implement code example from Black Hat Python.
+Rewrite part of the code example in python3 and in a modular structure.